 Every week I interview an employer that offers English speaking jobs in Germany.
-I will interview 100 German companies that offer English jobs in Germany.
+My goal is to interview 100 German companies that offer English speaking jobs in Germany.
 I do this, because it is hard to find jobs in Germany for English speakers.
-Click here to find (nearly) all English job offers in Germany.
-But: Only 1% of German companies hire in English.
+(Click below to find (nearly) all English job offers in Germany. ) Consider this: Only 1% of German companies hire in English.

 Is there really no work in Germany for English speakers?
 Or do German employers think that hiring you is more trouble than your contribution is worth?

 These 100 employers will get you started, but it is not enough to get you an English job in Germany.

 Why?
 When I was recruiting international professionals for trivago, it was nearly impossible to place a candidate.
 Trivago is one of the few companies who offer work in Germany for English speakers.
 So everyone searching for jobs in Germany for foreigners will apply with the company in Düsseldorf.